 - License State for other vehicle

 - License expiration for other vehicle

 - Vehicle year for other vehicle

 - Other vehicle Owner’s home phone

 - Witness’s Address

 Should I Call the Police after an Accident?

 If you’ve been in an accident, you should always call the police.
 By calling the police you ensure the collision is documented and you receive the correct information from the other driver.
 However, in Maryland there are occasions when you must call the police, they include:

 If you’ve been involved in an auto accident and you’ve sustained injuries, you have rights.
-The Randolph Rice injury attorneys are here to help.
+Baltimore personal injury lawyer Randolph Rice and his team are here to help.
 They’ve been fighting for the rights of injury victims in Maryland for over 10 years.
 Let their experience go to work for you in your injury claim.

 ¹Source – General Statistics for the IIHS